 Short term employee benefit obligations are measured on an undiscounted basis and are expensed as the related service is provided.
-A liability is also recognized for the amount expected to be paid under bonus required by the prevailing Bonus Act pay the amount as a result of past service provided by the employee and the obligation can be estimated reliably under short term employee benefits.
+A liability is also recognized for the amount expected to be paid as bonus as required by the prevailing Bonus Act.
+Obligations under short term employee benefits results based on past service provided by the employee when the obligation can be estimated reliably.